 New arrivals quickly discover that Singapore offers much more than just shopping malls.
-If you are looking for cultural things to do Singapore – you will be spoilt for choice!
-Across the island, you’ll find museums and galleries filled with world-class artworks and exhibitions, amazing shows and centres of worship (from tiny shrines to towering temples).
+If you’re looking for cultural things to do here, for example, you’ll be spoilt for choice!
+Across the island, you’ll find museums and galleries filled with world-class artworks and exhibitions, amazing shows and countless centres of worship (from tiny shrines to towering temples).
 Here’s a list of twenty to visit.

 The National Gallery opened its doors to the public on 24 November 2015.
 Home for the National Collection, as well as other South-east Asian works from the 19th century to the present day.
 Located in the Civic District, it occupies the former City Hall and Supreme Court heritage buildings, making it the largest visual arts venue in Singapore, and in the region – matching established museums like the Musée d’Orsay (France) and Tate Modern (UK) in size. nationalgallery.sg